Code of Ethics

 - Read and be familiar with the Institute’s governance and operational structure and functions.

-- Ensure the agrologist’s skills are consistent with the requirements of the specific area of agrology and that the skills are constantly improved and enhanced through continuing professional development.
+- Ensure the registered agrologist’s skills are consistent with the requirements of the specific area of agrology and that the skills are constantly improved and enhanced through continuing professional development.

 - Respect contributions by other professionals to the work product.